Carlos Sosa (musician)

+He has also performed with Marcus King, Rob Thomas, Dave Matthews, Big Freedia, Cimafunk, and Gary Clark, Jr., among others.

+In 2024, Sosa and the Grooveline Horns joined the house band for Kill Tony.

 Early influences and career

 Sosa started playing saxophone around the age of 10.
 When he was 15, he joined a funk band and started playing clubs in Texas.
 Heavily influenced by Earth, Wind & Fire, James Brown and Parliament-Funkadelic, he knew his musical preferences leaned heavily towards funk, R&B, soul and pop music.

 He attended Texas State University, getting a degree in Audio Engineering.
 While in college, he formed Grooveline Horns and they played with various cover bands on 6th Street, honing their versatility.
 Within a short time, they began playing with Austin musician Bob Schneider.
 This led to bigger acts using the group including Don Henley, Suicidal Tendencies, and Kelly Clarkson.

+Children's Music

+Sosa has written, performed, and produced two children’s records with Coy Bowles (guitarist for Zac Brown Band): 2020's "Music for Tiny Humans" and 2023's "Up and Up.".

+The video for “The Clean Up Song” garnered 1.4 million views in its first five months on YouTube.